michaelgaskin/bigparty/intro.md

 Of the BIG Party.
 Everyone is invited.

-The BIG Party exists to do what other political parties have failed to do: Make it possible to live comfortably on a single income, near work, with no threat of crime.
-We have to do this before we do any of the other important work that needs doing.
+The BIG Party's vision is simple: It should be possible for all families to live comfortably on a single income, near work, in cities and towns where are there are no worries about crime.

+Only under these conditions can we do the other important work that needs to be done.

 # Our Big Ideas